LaunchCodeEducation/data-analysis-curriculum/content/tableau-part-one/exercises/_index.md

 The second worksheet will contain a line graph displaying how many Movies and TV shows were released in the available years.

-1. Drag and drop the `Release Year` pill into the columns shelf.
+1. Drag and drop the `Release Year` pill into the `Columns` shelf.
 1. Add the `Show Id` pill into the rows shelf and convert it to a measure of `Count`.
 1. Add the `Type` pill as a `Color` within the `Marks` card to display both Movies and TV Shows, and when how many of each were released per year.
+1. For this viz, we can stick with the `Automatic` viz option in the Marks section.
+This should render our data as a multi-line chart.
+1. Right click the Sheet tab and use the *Rename* option to rename the sheet to this: `Release Years of Movies and TV Shows`

 ### Sheet 3: Popular Genres

 The third and final worksheet that you will create for your dashboard is going to display popular genres among the Movies and TV Shows.

-1. Drag and drop the `Show Id` pill into the Marks card as a `Color`.
+1. Drag and drop the `Show Id` pill into the Marks card as a `Color` and convert it to a measure of `Count`.
-1. Add another `Show Id` pill into the Marks card as a `Size`.
+1. Add another `Show Id` pill into the Marks card as a `Size` and convert it to a measure of `Count`.
 1. Add the `Listed In` pill into the Marks card as a `Label`.

 This is a bit too granular for a dashboard as there are many boxes that do not display a label for the associated genre.
 Let's apply some minor conditional filtering to the `Listed In` pill.